azurenoops/terraform-azurerm-overlays-management-hub/examples/Commerical/managment_hub_w_force_tunnel_ddos/README.md

   # (Required) Hub Subnets
   # Default Subnets, Service Endpoints
   # This is the default subnet with required configuration, check README.md for more details
-  # subnet name will be set as per Azure NoOps naming convention by defaut. expected value here is: <App or project name>
+  # subnet name will be set as per Azure NoOps naming convention by default. expected value here is: <App or project name>
   hub_subnets = var.hub_subnets

   # Enable Flow Logs